-If the evaluation of the thesis by the thesis committee gives reason to do so, the Academic Board immediately submits the thesis to two additional experts and requests them to make a recommendation about the proposal to confer the designation cum laude in an explanatory letter.
-The experts must be full professors, but not at Wageningen University.
+If the evaluation of the thesis by the thesis committee gives reason to do so, the Academic Board immediately submits the thesis to two independent experts and requests them to make a recommendation about the proposal to confer the designation cum laude in an explanatory letter.
+The experts must be full professors, but not at Wageningen University, and must not have been involved in any way in the doctoral research in question.
 At least one of the experts must be affiliated with a university outside the Netherlands.
 With the request to the experts, a proposal from the promotor (as referred to in Article 18.3) or a letter from the promotor in support of the assessment by the thesis committee will be sent.